-All vehicles are supplied with a comprehensive warranty, please ensure that the dealer has fully explained all aspects of your Motorhomes operational systems and the necessary servicing requirements.
+For total piece of mind all Auto-Trail vehicles are supplied with a comprehensive warranty for vehicles registered in the UK and Northern Ireland.
+Please ensure that your supplying dealer has fully explained all aspects of the terms and conditions of your vehicle warranty and the necessary servicing requirements.